What is the Court of Appeals for Veterans Claims and how is it different from the BVA?

 If they do not agree that there was an error, the Appellant’s next step will be to file an appeal brief.

-Fact #9: The Court of Appeals for Veterans Claims (CAVC) has no courthouse of its own.
+Fact #9: The Court of Appeals for Veterans Claims (CAVC) has its own YouTube page.

 What do YOU Want to Know about the Court of Appeals for Veterans Claims?